gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Removed redundancy of key type capabilities, from 'sign_info', 'ecdh_info' and 'key'.

+* Improved alignment of the Joining Response payload with the Group OSCORE Security Context parameters.

 * Error handling in case of non available Sender IDs upon joining.

+* Improved and simplified set of default values for counter signature parameters and ECDH algorithm parameters.

+* General format of parameters related to COSE capabilities, supporting future registered COSE algorithms (new Appendix).

 ## Version -09 to -10 ## {#sec-09-10}